Your pain-free guide to health insurance

 Read these documents carefully, especially if you know you have specific health care needs, for example, if you have a chronic condition such as allergies or are trying to get pregnant.
 Try to understand exactly what’s covered and how much you have to contribute for your care.

 Your plan likely won’t cover everything: Often things like acupuncture and cosmetic surgery are excluded, which means you’ll pay full price.
-Plus, dental and vision care require separate plans.
+Plus, dental and vision care usually require separate plans.
 However, your plan may help defray the cost of wellness-related activities, such as your weekly yoga class or a gym membership, so read the fine print.

 What plan do you need?

 Plans may differ based on the network of doctors and hospitals they include and the specific services and prescriptions they cover.
 Their costs can vary too.
 Some plans charge higher premiums and pay more toward your care—on state and federal health insurance exchanges, these are designated platinum or gold.
 Others have lower premiums, and you are responsible for more of the care costs—on the exchanges, these are silver or bronze plans, or so-called catastrophic plans.

-Some plans are compatible with Health Savings Accounts (HSAs), which you can fund with pre-tax income.
+Some plans are compatible with Health Savings Accounts (HSAs), which you can fund with income that won’t be subject to federal income tax, although state income taxes may apply.
 You can use the money in the account for any eligible out-of-pocket health costs.
 Learn more about HSAs with information from Bank of America.

 How much will you actually pay?